amalChandran/flutter-fluid-tab/README.md

 Run flutter pub get
 Run flutter run

-# Learn More
-See the detailed tutorial for step-by-step explanation.
-Help Wanted
+# Help Wanted

-# Test on different screen sizes
+Test on different screen sizes
 Improve performance
 Add new features

-Join the Challenge

-Star and fork this repo
-Share with #7DayFlutterChallenge
-Follow for daily updates

 Open source under MIT License.
 Happy coding, and may the Flutter be with you! 💙